fogbow/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 federation_user_credentail_class=org.fogbowcloud.manager.core.plugins.localcredentails.SingleMapperPlugin

 ## Mapper Plugin / Local credentials to be used when we miss information about a given user
+## (important) The user in the Mapper must have permission to expunge the Virtual Machine.
 mapper_defaults_apiKey=$user_api_key
 mapper_defaults_secretKey=$user_secret_key
 ```